 Can I get Nest Aware free?

-Yes, there's a 30-day trail of Nest Aware when you buy the camera.
-It costs £159/$199.
+Yes, there's a 30-day trial of Nest Aware when you buy any of the Nest cameras, including the Hello video doorbell.